Chronically Broke World Traveler, Eric J. Wynn, Visits the SPAM Museum, and Finds it Most Delicious!

 The SPAM Museum is located in Austin Minnesota, which is home to one of the two canning facilities for Hormel Foods Corporation, the fine makers of SPAM.
 The museum is housed in a 16,500 square foot facility, which means plenty of space to wonder through and see the many interactive exhibits.
 The museum is very bright with a strong focus on the SPAM colors of Yellow and Blue.

-The exhibits will delight small children as they encourage hands on interaction slot88.
+The exhibits will delight small children as they encourage hands on interaction joker slot.
 I myself was a little bored; however, if I had my nephew Connor with me, we would have had a great time pushing the buttons to the exhibits, playing the trivia games, and practicing canning SPAM.

 If you go as an adult, you may find the museum a little simple, although very informative.
 I walked away with a new appreciation to my mother’s favorite canned meat.
 This is a museum best served with kids in minds and I would strongly recommend taking them in tow for a couple of hours of delightful interaction.